By Promod Puri

 As such, along the lines of the hymn, Guru Gobind Singh emphasizes that one should do his or her own studies (khoj) to understand and convince oneself while accepting the words of wisdom offered by the Adi Granth.

-As Guru Gobind Singh does not believe in blind following he offers reasoning in his abiding declaration of “Guru Maneyo Granth”.
+As Guru Gobind Singh does not believe in blind following he offers to reason in his abiding declaration of “Guru Maneyo Granth”.